mimou-77/bootcamp_iot_Maker_Skills/bootcamp_iot_section_1_examples_of_simple_arduino_systems/example_2_pwm/README.md

 ![This is an alt text.](../img/electric%20schematics.png "This is a sample image.")

-- The arduino code is in "led+button.ino".
+- The arduino code for version 1 and version 2 is respectively in "pwm_4_values_of_brightness.ino" and "pwm_256_values_of_brightness.ino".

 ## Authors